 Mono and diglycerides are used to blend the oil and water together to help improve the stability and texture of the Starbucks Puppuccino.
 This way, it prevents oil from separating and the food product has a longer shelf life.

-While milk does contain calcium and can help your dog’s teeth and bones, in the Starbucks Puppuccino whipped cream form, it may not have any health benefits for your pooch.
+While milk does contain calcium and can help your dog’s teeth and bones, the Starbucks Puppuccino whipped cream form may not have any health benefits for your pooch.

 Manufactured vanilla syrup